disruptive-technologies/temperature-heatmap-an/README.md

 ```

 ## Usage
 Running *python3 sensor_stream.py* without any arguments will generate a sample room- and sensor layout which will be displayed.
 A custom layout can be used by providing a .json file with the --layout argument.
-More details about generating custom layouts can be found in the application note.
+More details about generating custom layouts can be found in the application note, or by looking at the sample layout in */config/sample_layout.json*.
 ```
 usage: sensor_stream.py [-h] [--layout] [--starttime] [--endtime] [--timestep]
                         [--no-plot] [--debug] [--read]